nbunner-personal/nigelbunner/pages/web-portfolio.md

 This is one of the charity websites I work on for gratis.
 I was responsible for the redesign, coding and restructuring of the site, using an existing logo design and the subsequenting rebranding of the site after the charity changed their name.

-I'm currently in the process of converting this to a GatsbyJS site using NetlifyCMS as the admin.
+This was recently updated to a GatsbyJS site using Sanity as a headless CMS.

-**Tech:** Design, Wordpress, LESS, jQuery
+**Tech:** Design, GatsbyJS, Sanity

 [![africanvision.org.uk](img/portfolio-screenshots/africanvision.jpg)](http://www.africanvision.org.uk/ "Visit www.africanvision.org.uk")